 Selection of recipients is made by Scholarship Management Services.
 In no instance does any officer or employee of the New York Chapter of the ALA play a part in the selection.
 All applicants agree to accept the decision as final.

 The first 100 applicants will be notified in late March.
 Not all applicants to the program will be selected as recipients.

 Payment of Scholarships

 Scholarship America processes scholarship payments on behalf of the New York Chapter of the ALA.
-Payments are made in equal installments on August 15 and December 30.
+Payments are made in one installment on August 1.
 Checks are mailed to each recipient's home address and are made payable to the school for the student.

 Recipients are encouraged to attend a recognition event in New York City in December and required to submit a personal photograph to be used in promotional materials of the New York Chapter of the ALA.
 Recipients are also required to notify Scholarship America of any changes in address, school enrollment, or other relevant information and to send a complete transcript when requested.